dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snapshot_name.md

 The name of a snapshot, as defined in the `{% snapshot %}` block header.
 This name is used when selecting from a snapshot using the [`ref` function](ref)

-This name must not conflict with any model names.
+This name must not conflict with any other snapshot names, or any model names.

 The name does not need to match the file name.
-As a result, snapshots _can_ have the same filename as a model.
+As a result, snapshot filenames do not need to be unique.

 ## Examples
-### Name a model `order_snapshot`
+### Name a snapshot `order_snapshot`

 <File name='snapshots/orders.sql'>